 The reversible oxidoreduction of succinate and fumarate is catalyzed in the soluble domain of CII extending from the mtIM into the mt-matrix.
-Succinate donates 2{H++e-} to FAD bound to the subunit SDHA which contains the catalytically active dicarboxylate binding site.
-The oxidized yellow (450 nm) form FAD functions as the hydrogen acceptor from succinate to the reduced internal product FADH2 while fumarate is formed as the oxidized external product in the TCA cycle.
-In most flavin-linked dehydrogenases the flavin nucleotide is a tightly bound prosthetic group.
-In CII, however, it is even covalently and thus permanently bound to the enzyme during the catalytic cycle when the redox state is regenerated in each enzymatic turnover.
+Succinate donates electrons - i.e. two hydrogen ions and two electrons, $2{H^++e^-}$ - to FAD which is covalently bound to the subunit SDHA.
+SDHA contains the catalytically active dicarboxylate binding site where succinate is oxidized to fumarate.
+The oxidized yellow (450 nm) form FAD functions as hydrogen acceptor from succinate to the reduced internal product FADH2 while fumarate is formed as the oxidized external product in the TCA cycle.
+Like in most flavin-linked dehydrogenases, the flavin nucleotide is a prosthetic group which remains permanently bound to the enzyme during the catalytic cycle when the redox state is regenerated in each enzymatic turnover.
 FADH2 relays electrons further through a series of iron-sulfur redox centers in SDHB to ubiquinone in the membrane domain harboring SDHC and SDHD (Moosavi et al 2019) (Figure 1e).

-Simple arrows (Figure 1a-c) or pairs of rounded arrows - an external arrow touching the enzyme and an internal arrow within the enzyme - indicate H+-linked electron transfer (Hsu et al 2022) (Figure 1d,e).
-Caution is warranted to distinguish three types of transformation with hydrogen ions: (1) acid-base reactions equilibrating fast without catalyst, (2) slow catalyst-dependent redox transfer of hydrogen atoms $2\{H^++e^-\}$, and (3) vectorial hydrogen ion translocation through H+ pumps (Table 1).
+Simple arrows (Figure 1a-c) or a pair of rounded arrows - an external arrow touching the enzyme and an internal arrow within the enzyme - indicate H+-linked electron transfer (Hsu et al 2022) in terms of $2{H^++e^-}$ (Figure 1d,e).
+Caution is warranted to distinguish three types of transformation with hydrogen ions (Table 1).